signalapp/Signal-Calling-Service/BUILDING.md

-# Building the Calling Backend
+# Building

 ## For Development & Debugging

     cargo run --bin calling_backend

+or

+    cargo run --bin calling_frontend

-You can specify a variety of command line arguments.
-See the [config.rs file](/src/config.rs) file for more details or run:
+You must specify a variety of command line arguments.
+See [backend config.rs file](/backend/src/config.rs) or [frontend config.rs file](/frontend/src/config.rs) for more details or run either with the `--help` option.

-    cargo run --bin calling_backend -- --help
+## Debugging with the Backend

-An example for debugging would be:
+An example for debugging the backend would be:

     cargo run --bin calling_backend -- --binding-ip 192.168.1.100 --ice-candidate-ip 192.168.1.100 --diagnostics-interval-secs 1